erick-gulyan/cse15l-lab-report/lab-report-5-week-10.md

 My Output: `[]`
 Prof's Output: `[<url>]`
-Expected Output: `[]`
+Expected Output: `[<url>]`

-I believe that the professor's output is incorrect for this case since the file doesn't follow proper order to product a link, that being `[Link](anything)`.
+I believe that my output is incorrect for this case since the file follows proper order to product a link, that being `[Link](anything)`.
 This given test link is special since it incorporates the use of paths and adds a "title" text inside of the link after the path argument followed preceeded by spaces.
+This issue could be fixed by adding an if statement which checks to see if the character after the `LastOpenParen` is `/`, if so, then the getLinks method which takes in a file path should be called to obtain the correct output, then return that output in the arrayList.